ethantompkins/ethantompkins.github.io/examplePosts/2016-12-31-Text-Formatting.md

   creditlink:
 --- -->

 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
-You can find this post in the `_posts` directory.
+You can find this post in the `blogs` directory.

 ### Table of Contents
 {:.no_toc}